cfmeyers/DocketDonkey/README.md

 In making `ParsedHousingCase`, I chose to make it a plain Ruby class and not to inherit from `ActiveRecord::Base`.
 This allowed me to test it without having Rspec load the entire Rails testing environment (which takes about 4 seconds on my laptop)

-Testing just the classes in the lib directory takes me less than a second, greatly speeding up the development process:
+Testing just the classes in the lib directory (by not including `require 'rails_helper'` at the top of the specs) takes me less than a second, greatly speeding up the development process:

 ![Rspec on just lib classes](https://raw.githubusercontent.com/cfmeyers/DocketDonkey/master/app/assets/images/rspec-screenshot-just-lib.png)